m-alx/yopsilon-mask/README.md

 #### 1. Common information

-Directives use *Mask* class to split a template into sections and to process user input.
+Directives use *Mask* class to split a pattern into sections and to process user input.
 Delimiters between sections are defined as a pre-defined symbol set (static property *Mask.delimiterChars*) or any other chars, which could not be identified as a beginning of section's start.

 Each section processes user input autonomously (accepts/declines a char or redirects processor to next/previous section).

-After a mask template is parsed, each section's type is identified (*MaskSection.sectionType*) based on predefined section type set.
+After a mask pattern is parsed, each section's type is identified (*MaskSection.sectionType*) based on predefined section type set.
 Following parameters are defined for each section type:
   - selector: string - to define a section type (e.g. yyyy - year)
   - alpha: boolean - char values
   - digits: boolean - numeric values